 It’s important to audit your existing customer base and their perception of your brand before purchasing a customer referral tool or making any drastic business decisions.
 The best way to get a grasp on how your customers feel about your business is to measure their sentiment through surveys throughout the whole customer lifecycle.

 Customer sentiment data can help your team quickly identify what’s working well for your business and what areas could use improvement, and can be measured with a variety of survey methodologies.

 Here are a few of the most common ones that your team can start using today with Delighted:

 - Net Promoter Score (NPS): A proven customer experience survey methodology designed to tell you which customers are promoters, neutral, or detractors of your brand through Delighted’s NPS software.

-- Customer Satisfaction Surveys (CSAT): These surveys are designed to collect deeper insight from your customers.
+- Customer Satisfaction Score (CSAT): These surveys are designed to collect deeper insight from your customers.
 They measure the overall customer satisfaction of a product, service, or business.

-- Customer Effort Score Surveys: These surveys measure the effectiveness and efficiency of your team.
+- Customer Effort Score (CES): These surveys measure the effectiveness and efficiency of your team.

 - Customer Ratings: A quick and easy way to see how your customers rate you on every aspect of the customer experience, usually on a scale from 1-5.

 - Customer Feeling: An easy to answer and universally understood survey that captures customer happiness with your brand, product, or service.
 Happiness is usually reflected by choosing a smiley face.

 - Customer Opinion: A binary way to ask your customers if a product or service is good (thumbs up) or bad (thumbs down).
 This type of feedback, when aggregated, can provide a simple to understand yet comprehensive view into your customers’ perception.